kevindlewis23/BoidGame/README.md

 ## Other controls
 Press `r` to reset while the simulation is running
 Press `q` or `ESCAPE` to leave
-Press `p` to show or hide boid paths
+Press `e` to show or hide extras (boid paths and previously set positions)

 # Level creator controls
 Right click on empty space to create a new object.
 You can set the starting place as well as the bounding box for the object, which defines where the player is allowed to move the object.